arkCyber/AuroraExt/docs/connection-issue.md

 5. Make sure click on the `Save` button to save the changes.

-_This will resolve the connection issue, and you will be able to use Ollama without any issues on Page Assist_
+_This will resolve the connection issue, and you will be able to use Ollama without any issues on Aurora_

 ## 2. Solution